LukePappa/myOS/o.md

 Ourism holds that God is ultimate truth, goodness, and beauty, and is identical to the present moment.

-Moreover, our existence is an act of self-realization, wherein we learn to surrender ourselves utterly and completely to the Divine.
-The aim of Ourism is to devote humanity to this task.
+It teaches bare existence as the path to God.

+The aim of Ourism is to unify mankind with the Divine.